1965 San Diego Chargers season: Week 8: vs. Boston Patriots

 San Diego again struggled with the Patriots, sustaining their first defeat of the season while Boston got their first win.
-Gross (with a fumble recovery) and Whitehead (with an interception) both stopped drives in Charger territory, but Hadl was intercepted on the ensuing possession both times.
-Boston took the lead when Duncan fielded a punt at his own 2 and circling back into the end zone, where he was tackled for a safety.
+Gross (with a fumble recovery) and Whitehead (with an interception) both stopped drives in Chargers territory, but Hadl was intercepted on the ensuing possession both times.
+Boston took the lead when Duncan fielded a punt at his own 2-yard line and circling back into the end zone, where he was tackled for a safety.
 After a Chargers free kick, the Patriots drove 49 yards for a touchdown pass from Parilli to Cappelletti.
 Boston had further scoring chances in the first half, but Dick Harris intercepted a Parilli pass, and Cappelletti missed a field goal, leaving the score at 9–0.

 The Chargers got into field goal range on their first drive of the 3rd quarter, but Travenio was short from 49 yards out.
 Three further errors (a Hadl interception, a blocked Travenio field goal and a Breaux interception) set up a further 13 points for Boston.
-Finally, Norton's 61-yard catch and run set up Lincoln's 1-yard touchdown run, preventing a shutout with seven minutes to play, but San Diego failed to cross midfield on their one possession after that.
+Finally, Norton's 61-yard catch and run set up Lincoln's 1-yard touchdown run, preventing a shutout with seven minutes to play, but San Diego failed to cross midfield on their lone possession after that.

 Hadl and Breaux threw no touchdowns and four interceptions between them.
 Norton caught 5 passes for 106 yards.